Dell Boomi X12 Trading Partner Feature Overview

 Tallan Integration Solutions for Dell Boomi

-Tallan is a certified Dell Boomi Partner specializing in iPaaS platform integrations.
+Tallan is a certified Dell Boomi Partner specializing in iPaaS and EDI software integrations.
 We specialize in Integrations using EDI and Dell Boomi as the iPaaS platform of choice.
 Leverage Tallan’s vast integration experience for your AtomSphere platform needs.
 Our certified architects and developers provide the expertise, best practices, and guidance to deliver a successful integration solution.

 We hope this guide will help you in your use of AtomSphere.
 If you have any questions or comments, or need assistance with any Integrations or development questions, please contact us at firstname.lastname@example.org.